 Performing Arts: Musical Theatre BFA

-The audition plays an important role in the admission decision.
+Your audition plays a primary role in your admission decision.
 It gives us the opportunity to evaluate your talent and potential, and determine if you would be compatible with our program.

-The Musical Theatre audition is composed of three separate components: monologue, voice selection, and basic dance audition.
+The Musical Theatre audition is composed of three separate audition components: monologue, voice, and dance./p>

-For the voice portion of your audition, prepare 32 bars each from two contrasting musical theater songs of your choice.
+Please prepare 32 bars each from two contrasting musical theater songs of your choice.
 You may not be required to sing both selections, but be prepared to do so.
 We will provide an accompanist at every audition in every location, so please provide easy-to-read, easy-to-handle sheet music in the proper key.
-No taped accompaniment will be accepted.
+No taped accompaniment or a capella singing will be accepted.

 The Audition Day